schollii/pypubsub/docs/index.rst

     subscribe to a particular topic and have some other part(s) of your program publish messages with that topic.
 All the plumbing is taken care of by pubsub.  -- *Robin Dunn, Jun 2007*

+The Observer pattern mandates that listeners and senders be mutually "unaware" of each other: which listeners are in the set, how big is the set, "who" sent a message, etc.
+Basically the Observer pattern is like a radio broadcast: the emitter doesn't know which radios (receivers) are tuned to a frequency; radios are unaware of other radios; radios don't know what tower broadcasted a given message, just that the emission frequency is the one that carries information that the radio user wants.

 The Publish - Subscribe API provided by pubsub has the following characteristics: